StarHack/hm2wn-wad-unpacker/README.md

 # OGG Files (Music)

-For some reason, VLC wasn't capable of playing the *.ogg (vorbis) files dumped to disk.
+For some reason, VLC might not be capable of playing the *.ogg (vorbis) files of this game.
 However, it's possible to convert them to e.g. *.mp3 with a converter such as ffmpeg.

 Mac OS X:
 ```sh